Teradata/developer-resources/docs/install-ai-unlimited/production/deploy-jupyter-azure-portal.md

 3. Select **Build your own template in the editor**.

-4. In the bar above the editor, select **Load file** and then select the **[AI Unlimited Template](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/azure/ai-unlimited.json)** template.
+4. In the bar above the editor, select **Load file** and then select the **[Jupyter Template](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/azure/jupyter.json)** template.

-    This template deploys a single instance with AI Unlimited running in a container controlled by systemd.
+    This template deploys a single instance with JupyterLab running in a container controlled by systemd.

 5. When the file contents appear in the editor, select **Save**.